-During 2023, until Q3, ENTSOG and ENTSO-E plan to develop and publicly consult their TYNDP 2024 scenarios, including the publication of the draft scenario report.
-According to the revision of Regulation (EU) 2022/869 on guidelines for trans-European energy infrastructure (TEN-E), ACER and the European Commission now have a more formal role in the process which has an impact on the scenario development process.
-The timing of the final publication will depend on external stakeholders: ACER to provide its Opinion and European Commission to provide its approval, and input from other stakeholders.
+The revision of Regulation (EU) 2022/869 on guidelines for trans-European energy infrastructure (TEN-E) includes a more formal role for ACER and the EC in the TYNDP 2024 scenario development process, impacting the timing of the final publication of the Scenarios report.
+This consultation process will depend on the timing of ACER to provide its Opinion and EC to provide its approval, and input from other stakeholders.
+The publication of the final TYNDP 2024 report after approval by EC is expected by Summer 2024.
+Meanwhile, the TYNDP 2026 scenario cycle will be launched in 2024.